wp-plugins/advanced-ads/readme.txt

 * widget to display ads in widget areas (sidebars)
 * display grouped ads based on customizable ad weight
 * use placements in your theme to change ads and groups in template files without coding
+* disable all ads on individual single pages
+* set start time and expiry date for ads
+* display multiple ads from an ad group (ad blocks)
+* define the order of ads from an ad group and allow default ads

 = display conditions =

 deliver ads based on conditions like

+* individual posts, pages and other post type
 * post type
-* post id
-* category
+* posts by category, tags, taxonomies
-* single, category and archive pages
+* archive pages by category, tags, taxonomies
 * special page types like 404, attachment and front page
+* hide ads on secondary queries (e.g. posts in sidebars)

+global conditions

+* disable all ads in the frontend (e.g. when your ad network breaks down)
+* disable all ads on 404 pages (e.g. AdSense doesn’t allow that)
+* disable all ads on non-singular pages with a single click
+* disable all ads in secondary queries
+* hide ads from bots and web crawlers

 = visitor conditions =

 display ads by conditions based on the visitor

-* all devices, mobile only or exclude mobile users
+* display ads on all devices, mobile only or exclude mobile users
 * hide all ads from logged in users based on their role
+* display ads by exact browser width with the [Responsive add-on](http://wpadvancedads.com/responsive-ads/)

 = ad injection =